(Disclosure: Some of the links below may be affiliate links)

 2. Improve your budget

 If you have not done so in a while, you should check your budget to make sure you are not overspending.
 It could be a great time to lower your expenses.
-Actually, it is always a good time to reduce your spending if you can.
+It is always a good time to reduce your spending if you can.

 Also, you could prepare a list of expenses that are not strictly necessary.
 If things get bad, you can use that list to lower your expenses even more during the crisis.